When you Fall, God Catches You

 Go ahead!
-Act in the name of the highest, act in the name of the unnamable spirit which is the sap in all things; act in that spirit that calls itself Jehovah or Christ or Ganesh, that calls us to a new edge, to a new and maybe risky chapter in the history of our lives.
+Act in the name of the highest, act in the name of the unnamable spirit which is the sap of all things; act in that spirit that calls itself Jehovah or Christ or Ganesh, that calls us to a new edge, to a new and maybe risky chapter in the history of our lives.

-Fulfilling what you were put on this earth to do, is to link to the true vine, for in our deepest self, we are Christ, too.
+Fulfilling what you were put on this earth to do, is a link to the true vine, for in our deepest self, we are Christ, too.
 We are waiting to be born as our Greatest, to make our life a worthwhile story.
-Like Vasco Da Gama, who found the courage to be the first European to sail to India, we have challenges awaiting us that will fulfill our greatness—we can swing from the true vine into the Promised Land.
+Like Vasco Da Gama, who found the courage to be the first European to sail to India, we have challenges awaiting us that will expose our greatness—we can swing from the true vine into the Promised Land.

 Here in our little town of Denmark, we are near the sea.
 As it did for Vasco Da Gama, our ocean promises gifts from the unknown.